The uniform sparse FFT with application to PDEs with random coefficients: Numerics

-Finally, the ANOVA shows some other interesting results, visualized in Figure \ref{fig:affine_anova}.
-Since the Fourier coefficients do not decay as fast as in the smooth periodic case, we detected a significantly larger number of one- and two-dimensional couplings.
+Since the Fourier coefficients do not decay as fast as in the smooth periodic case, we detected a significantly larger number of one- and two-dimensional couplings in Figure \ref{fig:affine_anova}.
 Again, the frequencies with only one non-zero entry explain the largest part of the variance of the function, but this time the minimum percentage is lower than in the periodic example with only about $94.5\%$.
 Accordingly, the importance of the two- and three-dimensional pairings did slightly grow.
-The large number of important coefficients with only one, two or three non-zero entries also results in nearly no detected frequencies with any more non-zero entries.
+The large number of important coefficients with only one, two or three non-zero entries also results in nearly no detected significant frequencies with more than three non-zero entries.
 For example, the $54$ frequencies in $\J_4$ will vanish when working with larger extensions $N$, since other frequencies with less entries are preferred in that case.
-So even though we are working with the moderate stochastic dimension $d_{\boldy} = 20$, we do not detect any frequencies, where the half or even only a quarter of these dimensions are active simultaneously.
+So even though we are working with the moderate stochastic dimension $d = 20$, we do not detect any frequencies, where the half or even only a quarter of these dimensions are active simultaneously.